By: Kreig Marks, June 2020

 TRR: If this quarantine continues until the end of the year, how will you handle that?

 TRR: Do you want to be signed to a label or remain independent?

 REGIS: I’d love for us to get signed, as long it’s beneficial to both sides, band and label.

 TRR: How did Maverick find you guys?

 TRR: They're a great organization.
-All the Maverick endorsed bands are top notch.
+Maverick endorsed bands are top notch.
 Where is VOXX going to be 2 years from now?

-Regis: Sharing the stage with some or all the bands I mentioned previously!
-(Shinedown, Breaking Benjamin, Linkin Park, Godsmack, Rival Sons,)
+REGIS: Sharing the stage with some or all bands I mentioned previously!
+(Shinedown, Breaking Benjamin, Linkin Park, Godsmack, Rival Sons)

 TRR: Who would you like to give a shout out to?

-Regis: First, to all the support we have had lately from friends and family, personally to my wife Lisa for never trying to pull me from music, to my vocal coach/ co writer and mentor Larry LaFalce, my brother Billy Varga III for writing songs with me and Brett Hestla for producing our music so well and so creatively.
+REGIS: First, to all the support we have had lately from friends and family, and then personally, to my wife, Lisa, for never trying to pull me from music.
+Also, to my vocal coach/ co-writer and mentor, Larry LaFalce, my brother Billy Varga III, for writing songs with me, and Brett Hestla, for producing our music so well and so creatively.